Daily and Weekly Periodicity in Large Language Model Performance and Its Implications for Research: Introduction

+Assuming such a multiplicative process in which a daily rhythm (24\,h) is modulated by a weekly cycle (7\,d), the resulting Fourier spectrum corresponds to the convolution of their respective spectra.
+Because both the daily and weekly performance rhythms are likely non-sinusoidal, they contain harmonics at integer multiples of $f_d = 1\,\mathrm{day}^{-1}$ and $f_w = 1/7\,\mathrm{day}^{-1}$, yielding interaction terms at

+These interaction terms should be observable as peaks in a Fourier spectrum obtained by Fourier-transforming the time-series data of LLM performance.
+Accordingly, one expects not only peaks near 24\,h and 7\,d, but also characteristic sidebands, particularly at approximately 20.6\,h and 28.4\,h for $k=m=1$.
-There is theoretical reasoning and growing empirical evidence suggesting that the performance of widely-used LLMs may not be time-invariant, with potentially serious implications for the validity and reproducibility of research on LLM capabilities as well as studies that employ LLMs as research tools.
-In particular, considerations of how server demand is managed in response to usage patterns suggest that LLM performance may exhibit periodic temporal variability, potentially characterized by a 24-hour rhythm modulated by a 7-day cycle.

-Against this background, the present study examines the assumption of time invariance by investigating LLM performance on a fixed task over an extended period of time under fixed conditions.
-Specifically, we investigate whether model performance shows evidence of the hypothesized periodic temporal patterns.
+Taken together, there is theoretical reasoning and growing empirical evidence suggesting that the performance of widely-used LLMs may not be time-invariant, with potentially serious implications for the reliability, validity, and reproducibility of research on LLM capabilities as well as studies that employ LLMs as research tools.
+In particular, considerations of how server demand is managed in response to usage patterns suggest that LLM performance may exhibit periodic temporal variability, potentially characterized by a 24-hour rhythm modulated by a 7-day cycle, which would challenge the assumption of time invariance.
+The present study empirically investigates to what extent the assumption of time invariance holds for LLM performance.
+To this end, a specific LLM (GPT-4o) is prompted to solve the same physics task ten times every three hours over a period of approximately three months under fixed conditions (API usage; same model snapshot, hyperparameters, and prompt).
+The resulting time series is analyzed using Fourier methods to examine whether the hypothesized periodic components—arising from the interaction between daily and weekly rhythms—can be detected.
+In doing so, we assess whether potential performance differences across time are negligible or substantial enough to compromise the reliability, validity and reproducibility of LLM-related research findings.